unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

 When the room is in the state "0" the description is: "In this room there is a lot unsense things {cylinder_room_03}.".
 Of course, in placed of "{cylinder_room_03}" you are getting the item description defined in the related item section.

-If the state is "1" then you are going to get: "In this room there is nothing.
+If the state is "1" then you are getting: "In this room there is nothing.
 Everything has burnt because of an explosion.".

 **items** is an array that contains the items id presents in the room.
 Also if you have just one item the key **items** is an array.
 An array is defined with its items into a square brackets and separated by a comma.
 If I don’t have any item in the room then the **items** key is not present.